-Purchase ebook here: How to Reduce Stress
+Purchase ebook here on Amazon: How to Reduce Stress

-	“The master in the art of living draws no sharp distinction between his labor

-	and his leisure, his mind and his body, his work and his play, his education and
+“The master in the art of living draws no sharp distinction between his labor and his leisure, his mind and his body, his work and his play, his education and his recreation.

-	his recreation.
 He hardly knows which is which.
-He simply pursues his vision of

-	excellence through whatever he is doing and leaves others to determine whether

-	his is working or playing.
-To himself, he is always doing both.” - James A.
+He simply pursues his vision of excellence through whatever he is doing and leaves others to determine whether his is working or playing.
+To himself, he is always doing both.” - James A. Michener

-	Michener

 Commentary on Post-school Education and Training | South Africa skillsservices.wordpress.com)

 Dispatches from South Africa: the case for vocational training (skillsservices.wordpress.com)

 Results vs. relationships: Find your balance on the leadership seesaw (theorganizedexecutiveblog.com)